To get the most out of Flowx and avoid frustrations, it is super important to know what it is good for and what it's not so good for.

 This is the advantage of post-processed (MOS) data, it provides better predictions at fixed locations where there is measured data, i.e., in cities, towns and airports with weather stations.

 The disadvantage of post-processed (MOS) data is that it is only at fixed location where measured data exists.
 This tends to be in cities, towns and airports.
-So you loose the nice map views with the swiping goodness.
+So you lose the nice map views with the swiping goodness.